CollinHeist/CropTop/README.md

 Every driver PIC32 peripheral or Integrated Circuit (IC) driver has an associated .c and .h file adhering to a [CropTop coding standard](https://github.com/kcaisley/CropTop/tree/master/Software)

 For longevity of the project, it is encouraged to be consistent with the project structure.

-#### Creating New Screens
-instructions

-#### Device Programming
-using the PICKIT programming header in MPLAB, and photo of connection to croptop